siiky/siiky.github.io/algebra/cat_theory_perf.md

 ![Category](../assets/ctp-cat.svg)

-Image now that there's a (reasonable) way to determine if two morphisms are equal.
+Imagine now that there's a (reasonable) way to determine if two morphisms are equal.
 Given `f, g : X -> Y`: `f = g <=> forall x in X: f(x) = g(x)`.

-Image there's also a way to analyse performance of a given morphism.
+Imagine there's also a way to analyse performance of a given morphism.
 We'll represent the performance of a given morphism `f` as `P(f)`.
 The lesser P(f) is, for any given morphism, the better.